 If the school you're seeing adheres to these principles, but also allows children to use toys, Lego bricks, or other non-Montessori materials, then it can be a supplemented Montessori school.Ultimately, whether Montessori is classic or supplemented, or not Montessori, the best preschool for your child is one who feels good and good.
 Do students seem happy and relaxed?
 Is the classroom environment positive and conducive to learning, and do teachers seem warm and responsive?
 Parenting often requires trusting your gut and finding the right preschool for your child should also take advantage of those instincts.While Montessori education is effective in many ways for many children, the method has had its share of criticism.
 Formal tests do not exist in the early stages, and many are concerned that the lack of structure will put the child at a disadvantage.
-Another concern is the cost of Montessori education; most Montessori schools are private and often when parents enroll their children during their early years they cannot keep up with the program.

-Many low-income parents have never heard of the Montessori model, and the method is the opposite of the highly structured educational model (strict rules and lots of test preparation) that low-income parents have been told is the path to their child's success.After that, you can decide if you want to teach in an authentic Montessori school or if you just want to incorporate some Montessori principles into your teaching.
+Another concern is the cost of Montessori education; most Montessori schools are private and often when parents enroll their children during their early years they cannot keep up with the program.Many low-income parents have never heard of the Montessori model, and the method is the opposite of the highly structured educational model (strict rules and lots of test preparation) that low-income parents have been told is the path to their child's success.After that, you can decide if you want to teach in an authentic Montessori school or if you just want to incorporate some Montessori principles into your teaching.

 In one of the studies discussed above, social and cognitive benefits emerged for children who had previously attended Montessori preschool centers and then moved to mainstream schools, but these benefits did not arise until adolescence.
 Known for learning at an individual pace and encouraging independence, the Montessori Method also encourages empathy, a passion for social justice and the joy of lifelong learning.
-Even if randomization is achievable, studies should be conducted on a scale large enough to allow not only generalizations to be made beyond the private schools studied, but also to allow research into which children best fit the Montessori method.
+Even if randomization is achievable, studies should be conducted on a scale large enough to allow not only generalizations to be made beyond the private schools studied, but also to allow research into which children best fit this educational approach.